CollegiumAcademicum/collegiumacademicum.de/content/pages/hausprojekt/selbstverwaltung/index.en.md

     </div>
 </div>

-In support of this, we will open a self-managed café (at Karlsruher Straße) and, of course, workshops, studios and event rooms will be available for creative talents who can carry out experimental work there.
+In support of this, we will open a social meeting place (at Karlsruher Straße) and, of course, workshops, studios and event rooms will be available for creative talents who can carry out experimental work there.